Tauvic/DriverAwareness/README.md

 My objective is to develop an affordable personal driving coach that will help the driver to improve its driving.
 There fore I open sourced this plan and its code and hope others including companies and organisations will step in and adopt it.

-## How can we make driving safer for every party involved?
+## How can we make driving safer for every one?
 <img align="right" width="300" src="https://github.com/Tauvic/DriverAwareness/blob/master/doc/mirror-checking.jpg"/>
 Its so easy to get distracted when your loved on sits next to you in the car or when you start day dreaming.
-The "Driver Coach" is a system that will help the driver of a car to improve its safety by providing feedback just like any regular coach.
+The "Driver Coach" is a smart system installed in your car that will provide feedback just like any regular driving coach.
-The system is based on a camera and sensors that monitor the driver's behaviour during a road trip.
+The system is based on a camera, sensors and machine learning that monitor the driver's behaviour during a road trip.
-It will check for driver drowsiness but also for active signs of alertness such as frequent mirror checking especially when changing direction.
+It will see how you act as a driver, how you prepare for a turn by checking your mirrors and finally will check for driver drowsiness and warn you to take a break.

 Currently most car lease and insurance companies focus on the detection of a limited set of dangerous driving situations such as speeding, cornering and hard breaking.
 They provide their customers with Apps that use Smartphone sensors for tracking vehicle location and acceleration.